dmacguigan/PhenoDelimit/README.md

 library(PhenoDelimit)
 ```

-Example script for how to run the package.
-Example files in "example" directory, so clone the repository first.
+Example script.
+Data are in "example" directory, so clone the repository first.
 ```
 # example script to run PhenoDelimit